- Video: Appendicitis in Children – Signs, Treatment & Prevention

 There is no sure way of preventing appendicitis in children or adults.
 However, medical experts are of the opinion that persons who have a high fiber diet seem to suffer less from appendicitis.
 This is because such a diet reduces the chances of hard stools causing any issue with the intestines.

-There are many home remedies that will help ease the pain and discomfort of your child.
+There are many home remedies that will help to prevent appendicitis, and give symptomatic relief to your child.

 - Garlic will help reduce the inflammation.
 Boil a few pods of garlic in water.
 Add honey for sweetness.

 - Moong beans are said to help with appendicitis.
-Give your child a spoon full three times a day.
+Give your child a spoonful three times a day.

 - Buttermilk reduces the growth of bacteria in the gut.
 However, it is effective only when a liter is consumed.